grafana/alloy/docs/sources/get-started/install/chef.md

     end
     ```

-1. Add the following resources to install and enable the `grafana-alloy` service:
+1. Add the following resources to install and enable the `alloy` service:

     ```ruby
-    package 'grafana-alloy' do
+    package 'alloy' do
       action :install
       flush_cache [ :before ] if platform_family?('amazon', 'rhel', 'fedora')
-      notifies :restart, 'service[grafana-alloy]', :delayed
+      notifies :restart, 'service[alloy]', :delayed
     end

-    service 'grafana-alloy' do
+    service 'alloy' do
-      service_name 'grafana-alloy'
+      service_name 'alloy'
       action [:enable, :start]
     end
     ```

 ## Configuration

-The `grafana-alloy` package installs a default configuration file that doesn't send telemetry anywhere.
+The `alloy` package installs a default configuration file that doesn't send telemetry anywhere.

-The default configuration file location is `/etc/grafana-alloy.river`.
+The default configuration file location is `/etc/alloy/config.alloy`.
 You can replace this file with your own configuration or create a new configuration file for the service to use.

 ## Next steps